-Re: Article 18 - Medical samples
+Re: Article 20 - Medical samples

 The supply of samples of medicinal products is regulated by the Medicinal Samples Order, ORDER No. 1244 of 12/12/2005 and is controlled by the Danish Health and Medicines Authority (previously Danish Medicines Agency).
 According to the Order, only one medicinal product sample may be supplied each year for each product to each doctor and then only to doctors, dentists or veterinarians.
 Various other requirements and conditions apply to supply, as set forth in the Order.
-These are now supplemented by this section 18.
+These are now supplemented by this Article 20.

-Implementing the EFPIA HCP Code's amended section 16.01 (adopted by EFPIA on 14 June 2011 (the socalled 42 rule) for entry into force on 1 January 2012) has meant further restrictions compared to Danish legislation and section 18 is accordingly also more restrictive than Art.
-16.02 of the EFPIA HCP Code.
+Implementing the EFPIA HCP Code's amended section 16.01 (adopted by EFPIA on 14 June 2011 (the so-called 4\2 rule) for entry into force on 1 January 2012) has meant further restrictions compared to Danish legislation and Article 20 is accordingly also more restrictive than section 16.02 of the EFPIA HCP Code.
 Thus in accordance therewith, a pharmaceutical company may only supply one sample a year for each medicinal product for a maximum of two years after the date of introduction.